 The first model comes from North America, and it is the Iroquois Confederation.
 The structure of such a confederation inspired some of the forefathers of the US Declaration of Independence, such as Benjamin Franklin and Thomas Jefferson.
-They were inspired specifically by the idea of achieving a Federal Union, with political freedom; the need to listen to the public opinion when making government decisions; and the role of the government to guarantee the well-being, happiness and freedom of all citizens.18 The Iroquois Confederation existed on what is now the Northeast of the United States.
+They were inspired specifically by the idea of achieving a Federal Union, with political freedom; the need to listen to the public opinion when making government decisions; and the role of the government to guarantee the well-being, happiness and freedom of all citizens.
+The Iroquois Confederation existed on what is now the Northeast of the United States.

-The second model comes from South America, from a civilisation that without the wheel expanded its influence over more than four thousand kilometres of mountains ranges; without writing created a state with more than 16 million subjects, amalgamating more than 14 different cultures; and that without money built a society based on reciprocity (ayni).
-I am referring to the Andean culture, particularly to the Inca civilisation.
+The second model comes from South America, from a civilisation that without the *wheel *expanded its influence over more than four thousand kilometres of mountains ranges; without *writing *created a state with more than 16 million subjects, amalgamating more than 14 different cultures; and that without money built a society based on reciprocity (ayni).
+I am referring to the Andean civilization, particularly to the Inca culture.
 From them, we can learn how to organise ourselves not only as a local community (ayllu)―a human group that looks for resilience and a more intimate contact with Nature―but also as a wider fabric that encompasses all the Earth.

 THIS ARTICLE WOULD NOT be complete without mentioning which I think are the “Pillars of the New *Era*” And, as I did in the beginning, I will ask you to discover them yourselves, with the help of the following tips: